kaishin/Gifu/README.md

 #### Roadmap

 - Documentation.
-- Write some basic tests.
-- Add ability to pass a frame-rate argument to `startAnimatingGIF()`
+- Add ability to set the frame-rate

 #### Contributors